 This past weekend, the newly formed Canadian Premier League, Canada's first ever top-flight league, got underway.
-It was a monumental occasion for soccer in Canada and kicked off the path to better times for our nation's Men's National Team.
-One of the major hopes behind the Canadian Premier League was that it would present young … Continue reading Why a Women’s Canadian Premier League Should be the Next Step for Canada Soccer
+It was a monumental occasion for soccer in Canada, and kicked off the path to better times for our Men's National Team.
+One of the major hopes behind the Canadian Premier League was that it would present young Canadian … Continue reading Why a Women’s Canadian Premier League Should be the Next Step for Canada Soccer

 The Canadian Premier League has finally kicked off with the first match between Forge FC and York 9.
 The game was explosive, end-to-end and very intriguing as both Smyrniotis and Brennan did everything they could to try and get the win.
 Here is our match recap and analysis for Forge FC's 1-1 tie with York … Continue reading Forge FC 1-1 York 9 Match Recap & Analysis

 On April 18, 2019, Major League Soccer announced a strategic plan to expand to 30 teams by 2021.
 MLS currently comprises 24 teams - 3 in Canada, and the rest in the United States.
 Expanding to 30 teams would make it the biggest professional league in world football in terms of number of clubs and players.
 With 4 teams arriving to the league in the past 3 years and 4 more on their way by 2021, things are really becoming a bit crazy in the North American soccer scene.
 Ultimately, the decision from an economic standpoint is a wise one for the league.
 More clubs = more money, greater outreach and greater attention.
 But it would throw certain things into chaos, such as scheduling, fairness of scheduling, and the disparities in between the caliber of teams and players.